 - If you notice anything unusual during the drive, take the time to stop and inspect your dolly and car.
 Ensuring everything is secure and functioning correctly protects you and other drivers.
 You can always repair the problem at a rest stop or campground!

-Transporting your car on our idler tow dolly or galvanized disc brake tow dolly is incredibly safe, but it’s always best to take extra care on the road.
+Transporting your car on our galvanized disc brake tow dolly is incredibly safe, but it’s always best to take extra care on the road.
 In the end, you’ll feel more secure and happy during your travels!

 Want to know more about your dolly before your next adventure?
 Watch our instructional video on How to Use a Car Tow Dolly before you hit the open road!